The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 • What are the advantages of working with a benefits firm for employee group health insurance?

-A group health insurance brokerage firm can help you save money by getting the most competitive rates, becomes a reliable point of contact to address questions and concerns, and provides a local option in your geographic location.
+A group health insurance brokerage firm can help you save money by getting the most competitive rates.
+A broker also becomes a reliable point of contact to address questions and concerns, and provides a local option in your geographic location.
 You can compare brokers every year to continue to optimize the partnership you have with a benefits firm.

 • What group health insurance options are available in Arizona?

-In Arizona, popular group health insurance brands include Aetna, Blue Cross Blue Shield (BCBS) of Arizona, Cigna, UnitedHealthcare and UnitedHealthcare Surest.
+In Arizona, popular group health insurance brands include Aetna, Blue Cross Blue Shield (BCBS) of Arizona, BCBS of AZ Prosano Health, Cigna, UnitedHealthcare and UnitedHealthcare Surest.
 Plans are available through options including health maintenance organization (HMO) plans and preferred provider organization (PPO) plans.

 • Why should you contact a broker for group health insurance?